-Every climber has their own story of ascent.
-For us, it was the embarrassing-turned-funny memories and some thrill-aggravating- on-the-spot made-up fictions.
-It was also made a lot exciting by our gullible and astute companions.
+Every climber has his/her own awesome story of ascent.
+For us, it was the embarrassing-turned-funny memories and some thrill-aggravating, on the spot made-up fictions.
+It was also made a lot exciting by the gullible and astute companions.
 But before I share to you the stories of the climb, let me start with a brief introduction.

 Pico de Loro Trivia

 Pico de Loro, which literally translates to Parrot’s Beak, is one of the three peaks in Mount Palay-Palay mountain range (officially, Mt Palay-Palay National Park) in the municipalities of Ternate and Maragondon, Province of Cavite.

 The other two peaks are: Mataas na Gulod and Palay-Palay.
 Mataas na Gulod, most popularly knows as the monolith, stands firmly beside the Parrot’s Beak.

 Commute to Pico de Loro